-You may already post stunning photos and videos on your business’ Instagram and IGTV feeds, but if you’re not giving proper attention to your social copy, especially your Instagram captions, you could be losing out on a key opportunity.
+You may already post stunning photos and videos on your business’ Instagram and IGTV feeds, but if you’re not giving proper attention to your social media marketing copy, especially your Instagram captions, you could be losing out on a key opportunity.

 Instagram captions can be used to serve your business by:

-- Increasing your website traffic.
+- Increasing your website traffic

-- Helping you get more Instagram followers.
+- Helping you get more Instagram followers

-- And even improving your sales
+- Growing your sales

 Table of contents

-- What goes into a good Instagram caption?
+- What makes a good Instagram caption?

-- Writing strong Instagram captions starts with your campaign goals
+- Instagram captions and campaign goals

 - Instagram caption tips, tricks, and answers